 Because it relaxes blood vessels, arginine might have cardiovascular benefits for some people.
 Studies show that it might ease the symptoms of angina and peripheral arterial disease.
 It seems to boost the health of people with heart failure.
-It might also help with erectile dysfunction, but mostly when combined with other supplements such as pycnogenol.
+It might also help with erectile dysfunction, but mostly when combined with other supplements such as pine bark extract.
 Some studies have shown an immune-boosting effect.

 Arginine may also combat the symptoms of weight loss caused by HIV.
 It seems to improve the symptoms of kidney inflammation and assists kidney function after a transplant.
 Studies show arginine might ease migraines, improve blood pressure, and lessen recovery time after surgery.

 Not all studies have been positive.
 Arginine does not seem to help with heart attack recovery, preeclampsia, wound healing, or exercise tolerance in people with heart failure.
 It seems to worsen asthma.

 Arginine has been studied as a treatment for many more conditions.
 They include dementia, hypertension, cancer, male infertility, diabetes, and obesity.
 But the results have been inconclusive.
 More research needs to be done.